Bishop-Laboratory/RA-Eval/README.md

 Ewing sarcoma is a pediatric bone cancer which arises from the fusion of the EWSR1 and FLI1 genes ("EWSR1-FLI1" fusion oncogene).

 Recently, some have proposed therapies for Ewing sarcoma which suppress EWSR1-FLI1.
-While these compounds are undergoing clinical trials currently, it is not clear how suppressing EWSR1-FLI1 impacts Ewing sarcoma tumor cells.
+However, it is not clear yet how suppressing EWSR1-FLI1 impacts the transcriptomic state of Ewing sarcoma tumor cells.

-You have been provided with a Ewing sarcoma RNA-seq data set ("EwS.rds").
+You have been provided with a Ewing sarcoma RNA-seq data set (`EwS.rds`).
 The data is in `RangedSummarizedExperiment` format.
-The metadata includes a column "condition" with two levels (1) shEF1 (EWSR1-FLI1 knock-down) and (2) shCTR (control).
+The metadata includes a column `condition` with two levels (1) `shEF1` (EWSR1-FLI1 knock-down) and (2) `shCTR` (control).
 There are 3 shCTR samples and 4 shEF1 samples.

 ```R
 > rse <- readRDS("EwS.rds")